acss-io/atomizer/docs/guides/custom-classes.md

 }
 ```

-The name of the argument can be passed into the class name (e.g., `FS(i)`) to produce the correct style.
+The argument's name can be passed into the class name (e.g., `Fs(i)`) to produce the correct style.
 At build time, Atomizer will read the `i` keyword and replace it with the `italic` value from the arguments object.

 ```html
 <h1 class="Fs(i)">Hello world!</h1>